 At Markiewicz Dentistry of Mundelein, we are often asked if we treat children.
 The answer is a resounding YES!
 We pride ourselves in being a Multi-Generational Dental Office.
 We have been improving patients’ lives through quality dentistry since 1988, so we are privileged to treat multiple generations of the same family.
 While we routinely treat two generations of a family (Parents and Children), we have many families where we treat three generations, and yes, a few families where we treat four generations!

-When you’re looking for a pediatric dentist in Mundelein, Anthony Markiewicz DDS strives to be your choice.
-We aim to provide the widest range of dental services that you’ll find when it comes to Mundelein family dentistry.
-Our mission is to help all our patients keep their teeth for a longer lifetime.
-It’s important to realize though, that a lifetime of great oral health must start when your child is an infant.
+When you’re looking for a dentist for your children in Mundelein, Markiewicz Dentistry strives to be your choice.
+We aim to provide the widest range of dental services that you’ll find when it comes to providing dentistry for the entire family in Mundelein.
+Our mission is to help all our patients keep their teeth for a lifetime.
+It’s important to realize that a lifetime of great oral health must start when your child is an infant.
 Even your child’s primary teeth must be maintained with the utmost care.